-NASHVILLE, Tenn. - The Internet may seem to be slowing down today - but it's actually part of an effort to prevent a future where, according to Internet freedom advocates, some people online would have priority over others.
+NEW YORK - The Internet may seem to be slowing down today - but it's actually part of an effort to prevent a future where, according to Internet freedom advocates, some people online would have priority over others.

 If you go to websites such as Reddit, Netflix, Kickstarter, Foursquare or Vimeo, chances are you're going to see an image or an animation that might make you think your download speed has turned to molasses.
 Timothy Karr, senior director of the group Free Press, called it the "spinning wheel of death."